albar965/albar965.github.io/index.md

 ## Little Navmap {#littlenavmap}

-![Little Navmap](assets/images/navroute.png) **_Little Navmap_** is a free open source flight planner, navigation tool, moving map, airport search and airport information system for **Flight Simulator X, Prepar3D, Microsoft Flight Simulator 2020, X-Plane 11 and  X-Plane 12** is available for **Windows, Apple macOS and Linux**.
+![Little Navmap](assets/images/navroute.png) **_Little Navmap_** is a free open source flight planner, navigation tool, moving map, airport search and airport information system for **Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024, X-Plane 11, X-Plane 12, Flight Simulator X and Prepar3D** is available for **Windows, Apple macOS and Linux**.

 **_Little Navmap_ does not track its users and does not display advertisements.**